lorossi/procedural-paintings/IDEAS.md

 - ~Triangle lines~ *Implemented!*
 - ~Texture on the image (background?
 Perlin noise could work nicely.)~ *Implemented!*
 - Add some noise to text aswell (this might be slightly hard)
 - Controls?
-A little bit boring maybe, just select everything randomly
+A little bit boring maybe, just select everything randomly *Yes, this sounds better.*